Recent Changes - Search:

 max_clients=20

-# Don't shown the real and group ID, just show as ftp
+# Don't shown the real user and group ID, just show as ftp

 hide_ids=YES